The 4 Best Ways To Receive Payments On Facebook Marketplace

 Last Updated on by Bree

-This post will discuss the best ways to receive payments when selling on the Facebook marketplace.
+One of the best ways to receive payments when selling on the Facebook marketplace is through the app.

-Unless you’re selling locally and meeting the buyer for cash.
+Unless you’re meeting locally to exchange products for cash.

 Which can be risky.

-So to stay safe, let’s explore the best ways to receive payments on Facebook Marketplace.
+That said, let’s discuss other ways to receive payments on the Facebook marketplace.

 The 4 best ways to receive payments on Facebook Marketplace as a seller

-Sometimes when selling online, you wish you could get your money immediately.
+When selling online, you sometimes wish you could get your money immediately.

-But that’s not always a good idea, as it can make you fall for scammers.
+But it’s not always a good idea as it can make you fall for scammers.

 I recently cross-listed a laptop on Mercari, Facebook, and Poshmark.